Migrant Labor and the Occupational Health Standard in the United States

 The Risks Migrant Workers Face

 One of the most-repeated theories about the growing utilization of this type of labor in the United States is immigrants will “take jobs that non-immigrants won’t.”
 These jobs are often considered to be undesirable due to factors like low wages and long hours.
 Many of them also involve hefty amounts of physical labor or work in environments or situations that are inherently riskier than any office desk job.
+Not only do these jobs create higher risk for physical injury but it innately causes higher risk for emotional health as well.

 These elements all contribute to the occupational health and safety of migrant workers, but they don’t explain by themselves why migrant workers are at a higher risk than non-immigrants.
 There are workplace hazards involved in any job, from slipping on wet floors to lifting heavy objects.
 These risks are essentially universal and could theoretically impact anyone—from non-immigrants working high-paying office jobs to migrants working on construction sites.